omuili/llm-observability-copilot/README.md

 ### 📈 Proactive Insights (Not Just Reactive Monitoring)

 Traditional monitoring tells you what happened.
-We tell you **what's about to happen**:
+I tell you **what's about to happen**:

 - **Predictive Alerts** — "Error rate trending up, will breach SLO in 15 minutes"
 - **Cost Forecasting** — "At current usage, monthly bill will be $4,200"